zeroone-kr/zeroone-kr/README.md

 - ⚡ Fun fact: ...
 -->

-⚡ major projects I joined
+⚡ Major projects I joined
 - 2fa-acs(2 factor authentication access control system): This is an University of Ulsan team project.
 All repositories are private.
 This project includes app, web and gui programming for enhancement of authentication.
 - Projects finding bugs on iot devices.

 Now I'm looking forward to doing some projects finding memory corruptions or else in the future.

-🤔 experiences
+⚡ experiences
 - windows driver development for blocking communication from internal office: This was an University of Ulsan team projects We tried to block the access to non-office-related in https channel.

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=zeroone-kr&theme=dark&show_icons=true)